Resources

 Jump Tag Icon

-Section 80C of the Income Tax Act provides tax benefits on certain investments and expenses, subject to certain eligibility criteria.
+Section 80C of the Income Tax Act provides tax benefits on specific investments and expenses, subject to eligibility criteria.
 To be eligible for tax benefits under Section 80C, an individual must be a taxpayer in India, either a resident or a non-resident.

-The following entities can claim deductions under Section 80C.
+The following individuals can claim deductions under Section 80C.

 Jump Tag Icon